ManageIQ/guides/logical_replication_migrations.md

 ## Prepare for replication on jansa

-For each appliance, we'll
+The commands below will be run on each appliance and will do the following:
 * Checkout the source version (jansa)
-* Bundle our gem dependencies
+* Bundle the gem dependencies
 * Initialize the encryption key and default database.yml
-* Setup our region number
+* Setup the region number
 * Seed the database

 Note: Setting RAILS_ENV is not required on appliances as they default to production, but is provided